 One day, two of my colleagues brought a speaker to Connecticut named Dr. Christine Roman. (kudos to BESB administration, who always took our efforts to learn more seriously and found ways to bring in speakers!).
 We were stunned by what she presented.
 The “Ten Characteristics” made our heads spin.
 I remember leaving her workshop terrified by the idea of getting a slinky and a flashlight to try on some of my students who didn’t use their vision at all.

-From those initial lectures, five TVI’s at BESB were selected to study CVI with Dr. Roman (through a Perkins / New England Deaf-Blind Consortium grant) for four years, spending several days with colleagues from all over New England several times each year.
+From those initial lectures, four other TVI’s at BESB and I were selected to study CVI with Dr. Roman (through a Perkins / New England Deaf-Blind Consortium grant) for four years, spending several days with colleagues from all over New England several times each year.
 Here, we learned about these children in a way we had never dreamed possible: not just getting children with CVI to USE their vision but to help them IMPROVE their vision!

-My hope for this nationwide phone call with TVI’s and other professionals working with children with CVI is to share ideas, problem solve, challenge each other and learn more about CVI.
-At the end of the ten call series, I hope we will all have more tools in our “CVI toolkit” so that our students can progress and learn.
+My hope for this webinar series for TVI’s and other professionals working with children with CVI is to share ideas, problem solve, challenge each other and learn more about CVI.
+I hope each webinar will put more tools in our “CVI toolkit” so that our students can progress and learn.

 Director of Professional Development